 Mira is more positive about the role of women in the military, she views them less physically strong but equally capable to carry out the work.
 She notes that men were reluctant to work alongside women in the beginning but that the culture has changed now.
-Yet, she still regards it as a man's job and that the majority of the army should be comprised of men [BDI-Mira-23.02.2017-JC].
-Dimitri notes that there is a benefit to having female officers as part of the Navy crew, particularly for boarding operations, where they female officers and tasked with searching female passengers [BDI-Dimitri-22.02.2017-CD].
+Yet, she still regards it as a man's job and that the majority of the military should be comprised of men [Mira-Female-Military].
+Dimitri notes that there is a benefit to having female officers as part of the personnel, particularly for specific operations, where they female officers and tasked with searching females [Dimitri-Male-Military].

-Elena finds that as a woman in the Bulgarian military you must always prove yourself capable of doing the job [BDI-Elena-22.02.2017-JC].
-This idea of proving oneself was also discussed in an interview with a female truck driver, Tereza.
+Elena finds that as a woman in the Bulgarian military you must always prove yourself capable of doing the job [Elena-Female-Military].
+This idea of proving oneself was also discussed in an interview with a female, Tereza.
 She mentions that she must continuously attempt to win the respect of her male colleagues when she is transferred to a new unit, new base, or while with a new group on deployment.
 She accepts this as the way things are for a female in the Bulgarian military, but at the same time she is frustrated that she constantly has to prove herself.
-She feels that she earns her acceptance through demonstrating her competence as a driver and during drills [BDI-Tereza-02.03.2017-SC].
+She feels that she earns her acceptance through demonstrating her competence during drills [Tereza-Female-Military].
 On a similar note, Elena mentions that it is difficult for officers who are both female and young to be taken seriously by their subordinates.
 This may also be the case for young male officers with subordinates, but to a lesser degree.
-She remarks that the dynamic is not a situation that older male officers in the Navy would be comfortable with [BDI-Elena-22.02.2017-JC].
+She remarks that the dynamic is not a situation that older male officers would be comfortable with [Elena-Female-Military].